Lesson 5: How Do You Trade in the Forex Market?

 It’s advisable to research the currency pair you’ve selected before entering into a trade.
 There are many techniques you can use to analyze the trends and factors affecting your chosen pair.

-These include fundamental, technical, and sentiment analysis or any combination of the three.
+These include fundamental, technical, and sentiment analysis or a combination of the three.

 Step 6: Sizing Up Your First Trade